Meuse → Mosel → Rhine - The Netherlands

 Always listen to the Traffic Post's advices.
 Their Radars see more than you in your small yacht!

-On this section of the ARK between Wijk bij Duurstede and the Waal river you will pass some objects:
+Objects between Wijk bij Duurstede and the Waal river

 The Waal River